vzhukovskii/che-bookmark-plugin/README.md

 ##### Events

 Event can send the signal that specific component has changed own state or some action has performed.
-To create own event class [GwtEvent](https://github.com/gwtproject/gwt/blob/2.7.0/user/src/com/google/gwt/event/shared/GwtEvent.java) should be extended, simultaneously, with event there is should be a event handler.
-Handler should extends [EventHandler](https://github.com/gwtproject/gwt/blob/2.7.0/user/src/com/google/gwt/event/shared/EventHandler.java).
+To create own event class [GwtEvent](https://github.com/gwtproject/gwt/blob/2.7.0/user/src/com/google/gwt/event/shared/GwtEvent.java) should be extended, simultaneously, with the event there is should be an event handler.
+Handlers should extend [EventHandler](https://github.com/gwtproject/gwt/blob/2.7.0/user/src/com/google/gwt/event/shared/EventHandler.java).

 Example of GWT event base on `org.eclipse.che.ide.bookmarks.event.BookmarksUpdatedEvent`:
 ```